-The PIHP Tailored Care Manager/Care Coordinator is responsible for monitoring the implementation of the ISP.
+The PHP / PIHP care coordinator / Tailored Plan Care Manager is responsible for monitoring the implementation of the ISP.
 Services are implemented within 45 days of ISP approval.
-The Tailored Care Manager/Care Coordinator is responsible for the monitoring of activities.
+The care coordinator / Tailored Plan Care Manager is responsible for the monitoring of activities.
 Monitoring will take place in all service settings and on a schedule outlined in the ISP.